flashcordon/big-history/Histoire-système-solaire.md

 will in some sense mark the end of the terraforming process.
 Once this stage begins, Mars will be fully, or at least mostly, habitable
-- A long-lived,
-zero-maintenance, life-supporting atmosphere on Mars, however, will never be fully realized, and a terraformed Mars will require continuous monitoring and stewardship.

 - the initial
 terraforming phase of Mars will be amultigenerational project.
 Estimates